cyphunk/pitheatre/README.md

 After using the Raspberry Pi for many years to develop prototypes for use in performance and theatre projects I've come to extensively depend on these custom snippits and RPi image creation tools.
 They should work on Linux or OSX to create RPi SD card images.
 Of interest most is probably the `startup.sh` script and the various `snippet` scripts found in the `home/pi` directory.
 The scripts are written to place control and configuration within one central location rather than editing files all across the system.
 For example the wifi is configured by `startup.sh` and within that single script rather than pointing users to where to effect the wifi configuration on the system files.

-This set of tools I have developed over time from using them in Jaha Koo's "Cuckoo" & "The History of Korean Western Theatre", Ogutu Muraya's "[Because I Always Feel Like Running](https://github.com/cyphunk/because_i_always_feel_like_running)", the "[Counter](https://github.com/cyphunk/counter)" for Harriet Rabe, the [Shrine](https://github.com/cyphunk/shrine) for Frank & Robbert and various other projects.
+These tools were developed over time and while using them in Jaha Koo's "Cuckoo" & "The History of Korean Western Theatre", Ogutu Muraya's "[Because I Always Feel Like Running](https://github.com/cyphunk/because_i_always_feel_like_running)", the "[Counter](https://github.com/cyphunk/counter)" for Harriet Rabe, the [Shrine](https://github.com/cyphunk/shrine) for Frank & Robbert and various other projects.

 ## Use